knowledgeboard/knowledgeboard.github.io/templates/blog.md

 Now fixing some place where to stay during July.
 Have something for most of it, just missing like first 4 days or something like that, it's gonna be fine!

+### 2024-06-27 22:49

+Watching An. flying home.
+No gym today, I've spent a long time coming back for her and then on the airport with her.
+I'm seriously not complaining :D Just want to sleep a little and there wouldn't be time for that if I went to gym then.

+Still trying to figure out some place to stay.
+Going tomorrow to the reception to see if anything has changed.

+Watching Shogun.
+Now on the 9th episode.
+I thought there is only 8 of them so I'm always getting surprised (pleasently) that there is always more to go xD